liquidcrystallized/raindrops/README.md

 # What is this?

-raindrops is an application that displays music notes in an intuitive way to help piano players sight read.
+raindrops is an application that displays music notes in an intuitive way to help piano players sight-read.
 This application does not teach you how to play the piano, it is expected that users already know at least the basics from a teacher or some other learning source.

-## Hardware requirements

-- Midi keyboard/Digital piano (preferably with 88 keys), must connect directly to the machine running the application.
+You'll also need a midi keyboard/digital piano that can connect directly to your device via USB.

 ## Loading songs